-Advisor: Dr. Mike Cudd, 601.925.3974
+Advisor: Dr. Mike Cudd, 985.634.8265

 An M.B.A. with an MIS Concentration is offered for students planning to work in the information technology industry.
 The M.B.A. with an MIS Concentration is designed to enhance the student's technical foundation with an understanding of the unique business management issues related to technology.
-The curriculum prepares students for professional careers in the areas of information security, data analysis, or health care.
+The curriculum prepares students for professional careers in the areas of information security or data analysis.